Characters: Sailor Moon Main Cast

 - Not so Above It All: Mostly in the anime.

 - Only Sane Woman: Mostly in the anime, which veers more into Dysfunction Junction and exaggerated character types.
 In the manga, everyone is far more subdued, so she doesn't invoke this as much.

 - Renaissance Man: She's demonstrated proficiency at both CPR and mouth-to-mouth.
 She also has demonstrated fluency in both English and German.
 She is a top-ranked chess player, able to compete against chess masters three times her age.
 She has, on occasion, written lyrics for instrumental music she likes.
 Also she fights monsters in her spare time.

 - Shrinking Violet

-- Shy Blue-Haired Girl: The poster child of this trope.
+- Shy Blue-Haired Girl: Former poster child of this trope.

-- Smart People Play Chess: Versus Berthier and the daimoness U-Iksasaman.
+- Smart People Play Chess: Versus Berthier and the daimoness U-Ikasaman.

 - Surprisingly Good English: In the anime she proved herself on the same level of Minako, who learned her almost accentless Queen's English in London.